 It may or may not be safe to drink alcohol while taking blood pressure medication.
 The effects of alcohol depend on the type of drugs the patient is taking.

 ACE inhibitors, including lisinopril, enalapril, and captopril, can cause dizziness or lightheadedness when combined with alcohol.

+For some, it may be okay to have a glass of wine while taking lisinopril.
 Many people associate drinking red wine with heart health because red wine is a part of the Mediterranean diet, which lowers blood pressure.